 Sephardi Voices UK

-"The Jews from Arab Lands have become part of many different nations and cultures… Their stories need not just to be told, but to be recorded and to be available.
-Sephardi Voices can help all those who are going to write or teach Jewish history to have a superb source of something which should be as widely known as possible.”
+"The Jews from Arab Lands have become part of many different nations and cultures… Their stories need not just to be told, but to be recorded and available.
+Sephardi Voices can help all those who are going to write or teach Jewish history to have a superb source of something which should be as widely known as possible"

-International Director, Sephardi Voices
+Welcome to Sephardi Voices